POLIS 3105EX - International Study Tour: Politics III

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

 Learning Activities SummaryThis course is designed to run intensively over a three week period (1 week in Adelaide and 2 weeks overseas).
-The nature of the course content and topics will vary according to the country visited, and to the specific political context relevant at the time of the visit.
+The nature of the lecture topics will vary according to the country visited, and to the specific political context relevant at the time of the visit.

 Specific Course RequirementsStudents will spend two weeks overseas.
-Study Overseas will ensure compliance with all requirements.
+Global Learning will ensure compliance with all requirements.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: